vinejs/vinejs.dev/content/docs/guides/schema_101.md

 ## Converting the output to camelCase

-VineJS allows you to transform all field names from `snake_case` or `dash-case` to `camelCase` using the `object.toCamelCase` modifier.
+VineJS transforms all field names from `snake_case` or `dash-case` to `camelCase` using the `object.toCamelCase` modifier.

 :::note

-Considering the complexity around generating accurate static types, we will not add support for other modifiers.
+Considering the complexity of generating accurate static types, we will not add support for other modifiers.

 :::